Letters from prison in Armenia: bitterness of a sweet dream

 Drawing by Anastasia Logvinenko

-[quote] ‘Letters from prison’ is a new JAMnews project.
+[su_quote] ‘Letters from prison’ is a new JAMnews project.
 It started with a letter that the publication received from a man serving a life sentence in prison.
 Yuri Sarkisyan has been in prison for 24 years already.
 He wrote because he wanted to speak out.
 He believes that society should hear from people living ‘on the other side’.
 We agreed to cooperate with him and thus the project was born.
-Yuri Sarkisyan is also an author of a documentary novel ‘Capital Punishment’, which was published in 2016.[/quote]
+Yuri Sarkisyan is also an author of a documentary novel ‘Capital Punishment’, which was published in 2016.[/su_quote]

 This is the sixth letter from Yuri Sarkisyan